paulzay/paulzay/README.md

 My areas of interest are:

-- Full Stack Web Development
+- Full Stack Software Development
 - Mobile Development with Flutter

 **Languages I use**